hlidmhkust/VIFE/README.md

 Author: Hongru LI, Jiawei SHAO, Hengtao HE, Shenghui SONG, Jun ZHANG, Khaled B. LETAIEF

-Email: <a href="mailto:hlidm@connect.ust.hk">hlidm@connect.ust.hk</a>(Hongru LI), please feel free to email to me for any issue of this paper or any other research-related purporse:blush:.
+Email: <a href="mailto:hlidm@connect.ust.hk">hlidm@connect.ust.hk</a>(Hongru LI), please feel free to email to me for any issue of this paper or any other research-related purporse :blush: .

 Will release source code once accepted.